red fish blue fish

 In 2012, red fish blue fish presented four concerts of percussion music alongside Percussion Group Cincinnati at the John Cage Centennial Festival in Washington D.C. where they performed highlights from the 10-disc box set of the complete percussion works of John Cage to be released on Mode Records.
 See the Calendar of Events for red fish blue fish performances.

-Founder Steve Schick will be inducted into the Percussive Arts Society's Hall of Fame in November 2014.
-He will also serve as Musical Director of the 2015 Ojai Music Festival.
+Founder Steve Schick was inducted into the Percussive Arts Society's Hall of Fame in November 2014, and most recently served as Music Director of the 2015 Ojai Music Festival in June.

 RFBF has had a huge impact on new music percussion performance (premieres), recordings, and education.
 Successful RFBF/UCSD Music alums include Ross Karre, now with ICE; Aiyun Huang, who heads the percussion department at McGill University; Morris Palter, asst professor at University of Alaska Fairbanks where he is also artistic director of the 64.8 percussion group; and Justin DeHart, Chapman University faculty, member of the Los Angeles Percussion Quartet.